Red Sox Should Run Away From $100 Million Eric Hosmer Mistake

 The Red Sox are going to make moves this winter.
 They have to if they want to fend off the ascendant New York Yankees for AL East supremacy.

-When it comes to Hosmer, however, Boston should simply move away.
+When it comes to Hosmer, however, Boston should move away.

 All statistics courtesy of FanGraphs and Baseball-Reference.